Menstrual Cup FAQs

 How do I keep my cup from smelling bad?

 Maintaining cleanliness is crucial to keep your cup odor-free.
-According to Menstrual Cup FAQs, the best way to achieve this is to sanitize your cup thoroughly during and between periods.
-Boiling your cup or sterilizing it with the Pixie Cup Steamer are effective ways to do this.
+Silicone is known to retain smell!
+The best way to prevent this (and stains) would be to always rinse the cup with cold water before using hot.
+This step is crucial to keep odor and stains away.
+Using hot water will basically set the smell/stains into the silicone.
+It’s also important to sanitize your cup thoroughly during and between periods.
+Boiling your cup or sterilizing it with the Pixie Cup Steamer are the most effective ways to kill the bacteria that leads to odors.
 Additionally, soaking it overnight in diluted vinegar (7 parts vinegar to 1 part water) is another option to consider.

 Should I use a lubricant?

-If you’re having difficulty inserting your Pixie Cup, a helpful tip from Menstrual Cup FAQs is to use a water-based lubricant like our Pixie Cup Lube.
+If you’re having difficulty inserting your Pixie Cup, use a water-based lubricant like our Pixie Cup Lube.
 Applying lubricant to your cup can provide the extra slick coating it needs to slide in with ease.
 Simply squirt a small amount of lubricant on your finger and lightly coat the rim and exterior of your cup before insertion.

 What do I do if my cup moves up or falls down?